-- Maintaining a professional audit team with sufficient knowledge, skills and experience to carry out the Audit Plan.
+- Establishing procedures that comply with the Public Sector Internal Audit Standards - Maintaining a professional audit team with sufficient knowledge, skills and experience to carry out the Audit Plan.
 This includes undertaking appraisals and ensuring that training needs are identified and addressed - Undertaking, reviewing and acting on client satisfaction surveys and feedback - Reviewing audit methodology and benchmarking against best practice.